-In the experiment, we will achieve demonstration data by Kinect and verify the manipulation effect through the virtual model in Gazebo.
-The skeleton data of a task of holding and placing a box is recorded for demonstrations.
-The positions of joints (the elbow, shoulder and wrist) are used for skill training in Cartesian space as Fig.5 shown.
+Kinect and verify the manipulation effect through the virtual

+Fig. 6 Desired and real shoulder, elbow and wrist movements a changes of trajectories, b changes of skeletons placing a box is recorded for demonstrations.
+The positions of joints (the elbow, shoulder and wrist) are used for skill training in Cartesian space as Fig. 5 shown.
 The upper figures (a) to (g) are the illustrations of human demonstrations and the lower figures (a) to (g) show the human skeleton data acquired by Kinect.
 But, we can find the acquired sampling data has errors such as the left leg motions in (b) and (d) and the hand motions in (e), which are caused by obstacle occupation.